Kingsley31/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. 1-confused_smiley: This script prints confused smiley escaping the special characters in it.
 3. 2-hellofile: This script prints the content of /etc/passwd file in standard output.
 4. 3-twofiles: This script is used to print the contents of both /etc/passwd and /etc/hosts file in standard output.
-5. 4-lastlines: This script is used to print the last 10 line of /etc/passwd file in standard output
+5. 4-lastlines: This script is used to print the last 10 line of /etc/passwd file in standard output.
+6. 5-firstlines: This script is used to print the first 10 line of /etc/passwd file in standard output.